What to Know About Maine

 It sure feels like home, but here are a few things we think you should know...

-Cell phones: Although coverage is getting better, there are some places where cell phones don't get reception.
-Chances are you will have service, but just in case, make sure you leave the number of the house you are renting with those who may need to get in touch with you.
-Coverage with AT&T can be spotty in many areas of Maine many guests have reported less than stellar service here in Maine but can still use their phones.
+Cell phones: Although coverage is getting better, not all cell phones work in all locations.
+There are still some places with no reception at all..
+Chances are you will have service, but just in case, make sure you leave the address and landline number of the house you are renting with those who may need to get in touch with you.
+Coverage with AT&T can be spotty in many areas of Maine , Verizon and US Cellular seem to work the best..

-Internet: Most houses have Internet at this point, but some are on a limited download capacity.
+Internet: Most houses have Internet, but some are on a limited download capacity.
 Further, some are on satellite Internet which is MUCH faster than dial-up, but not as fast as broadband.
 If you plan on large downloads, or need a certain type of connection, please be sure to mention it when discussing rental houses.

 Bugs: A lot of people ask us if we have mosquitoes... we sure do.
 But they aren't huge and they don't ruin a vacation.
 Bring some DEET-free repellant and you will be fine; usually, you won't even notice them.